-Research indicates that it’s especially important to know how a younger part of the consumer market ( those under the age of 35) are going to look at how they’re being promoted to before an event and then followed up with after an event.
+Research indicates that it’s especially important to know how a younger part of the consumer market ( those under the age of 35) are going to perceive promotions before an event.
+Often, more importantly, how they will be followed up with after the event.

-Besides from the event alone, these sorts of experiences are going to be what contributes to building the impression this younger person is going to have of the brand.
-With this being the case it’s going to be important that things are planned out very strategically and with some deep thought.
+Aside from the event alone, these sorts of experiences are going to be what contributes to building the impression this younger person is going to have of your brand.
+With this being the case, it is important that things are planned out strategically and with considerable deep thought.

-One study titled “What Do Millennials Really Want From Brands?” they looked at responses from little over 800 people below the age of 35 and they provided information on how communication by a brand impacted them before, during and after a certain event.
-Here were the results:
+In one study titled “What Do Millennials Really Want From Brands?” reserchers looked at responses from more than 800 people under the age of 35.
+The respondents provided information on ways the communication by the brand impacted them before, during and after a certain event.
+Below were the results: